aleksandramedina/Final-Team05/finalproject.md

 ![](finalproject_files/figure-gfm/unnamed-chunk-37-1.png)<!-- -->

-This histogram shows that most of the countries have less than 10% mortality rate, with Yemen being an outlier having 29% mortality %.
+This histogram plot shows that most of the countries have less than 10% mortality rate, with Yemen being an outlier having 29% mortality %.

 ``` r